downlinko/downlinko.github.io/_posts/development/2018-07-28-download-install-maven-3-2-2-windows.md

 > For Maven 3 you need Java version 1.7 or higher.

 If you do not have Java installed on your system.
-Check following post which details [how to install Java on Windows 10]({{ site.url }}/download-install-jdk-8-windows.html).
+Check following post which details [how to install a JDK on Windows 10]({{ site.url }}/download-install-jdk-8-windows.html).

 ## Step #2: Download